-- Security amount will be refunded only after the completion of all rounds of Counseling.MCC will notify about the completion counselling on their web-site "www.mcc.nic.in".
-The Financial Custodian will initiate the refund of security deposit within 15 days of such notification and complete within 30 days of such notification. - 2.
-The security amount will be refunded to the same account from where the security amountwas initially deposited by the candidate.
-E.g. - 1) If the security amount was deposited throughCard#1234XXXXXX5678,then the refund will go to Card #1234XXXXX5678 only.
+- Security amount will be refunded only after the completion of all rounds of Counseling.
+MCC will notify about the completion of counselling on their website "www.mcc.nic.in".
+The Financial Custodian will initiate the refund of security deposit within 15 days of such notification and complete within 30 days of such notification.

+- 2. The security amount will be refunded to the same account from where the security amount was initially deposited by the candidate.
+E.g.

+security

+amount

+was

+deposited

+22 | Page

+1)

+If

+the

+throughCard#1234XXXXXX5678, then the refund will go to Card #1234XXXXX5678 only.